-21. COVID-19 Activity
+20. COVID-19 Activity

-The Bureau of Prisons received \$100 million in CARES Act funding in FY 2020 for correctional officer overtime, personal protective equipment and supplies for employees and inmates, increased cleaning of work and living environments, and inmate medical care and supplies related to Coronavirus.
-Any additional costs associated with the COVID-19 response have been funded through the salaries and expense (S&E) appropriation.
+In FY 2021 the BOP received \$300 million in funding in the salaries and expense (S&E) appropriation for correctional officer overtime, personal protective equipment and supplies for employees and inmates, increased cleaning of work and living environments, inmate medical care, and other expenses related to the Coronavirus response.
+These funds are available for obligation in both FY 2021 and FY 2022.

+20. COVID-19 Activity (continued)

 The BOP's Coronavirus response has been coordinated using the Incident Command System (ICS) framework.
-The BOP is utilizing the guidance and directives from the World Health Organization (WHO), the Centers for Disease Control (CDC), the Office of Personnel Management (OPM), DOJ and the Office of the Vice President of the United States in developing and coordinating the response to the Coronavirus.
-All spending funded by the CARES Act was closely monitored by the senior management of the BOP.
-Please visit the BOP website for further details on announcements, responses, and updates to the COVID-19 response.
+The BOP is utilizing the guidance and directives from the World Health Organization (WHO), the Centers for Disease Control (CDC), the Office of Personnel Management (OPM), DOJ and the Office of the Vice President in developing and coordinating the response to the Coronavirus.
+Coronavirus-related spending is closely monitored by the senior management of the BOP.
+Please visit the BOP website for further details on announcements, responses, and updates related to COVID-19.